 Well, it shouldn't come as any surprise to you that my name is Ryan King.
-I'm a professor of international relations and Asian studies at Fudan University, host of a tri-weekly talk show on Chinese state radio, and mentor to startups and small businesses in and around Shanghai, China.
+I'm currently in Hong Kong running a blockchain accelerator program for Emurgo, the venture builder for the Cardano protocol.
+I was previously a professor of international relations and Asian studies at Fudan University, host of a tri-weekly talk show on Chinese state radio, and mentor to startups and small businesses in and around Shanghai, China.

 You probably heard, read, or were told about my book, I Spent 10 Years in Asia and All I Got Were These Lousy Stories.
 In case you haven't clicked through and bought it yet - it's a collection of short stories from my time in three Asian countries: Japan, South Korea, and China.
 Each of the stories are light-hearted and funny (at least I think so), but aim to teach something at the same time.
 I hope that while you have fun reading, you also come away from the experience having learned something new...or ridiculous.